 More Alcohol Means More Risk

-Heavy drinking, or more than three drinks a day, bumps up your risk.
+Heavy drinking, or more than three drinks a day, bumps up your risk even more.
 And it seems to keep going up the more you have.
 Studies suggest that for every extra daily drink, your risk goes up by 8%.

 You don't have to drink regularly, either.
 Binge drinking, or having more than five drinks in a row, also makes getting AFib more likely.
 People in these studies drank wine or hard liquor.
 It's not clear if beer has the same effect.